garrettyeo/BestTimeTracker/README.md

 - As a user, I want to be able to delete a time from my list of times
 - As a user, I want to be able to save my updated time database to file
 - As a user, I want to be able to load my previous time database from file

+## Phase 4: Task 2

+In designing my application, it was important to ensure that the user input for time was consistent across all time entries.
+In the eventTimeInSeconds() method in the Time class, to properly parse the time user input I compared each input to make sure it matched the (mm:ss:ms) format.
+If not, a checked NumberFormatException was thrown.
+This exception would then be caught in the addTimeButtonClicked method of the BestTimeTrackerEditor class, which would then play an audio notification and prompt the user to input the time again in the correct format.